Karen Ignagni

-Karen Ignagni (b.
-1954, Providence, RI) is the President and Chief Executive Officer of EmblemHealth as of 9/1/2015, until which time she was the President and Chief Executive Officer of America's Health Insurance Plans (AHIP), formerly HIAA (Health Insurance Association of America).
+Karen Ignagni (born 1954) is an American health care executive and lobbyist who is the Executive Board Chair of EmblemHealth.
+From September 2015 to January 2025, she was the company’s President and Chief Executive Officer.
+Prior to that, she was the President and Chief Executive Officer of America's Health Insurance Plans (AHIP), formerly HIAA (Health Insurance Association of America).
 She is often mentioned as one of the most effective lobbyists and the most powerful people in healthcare.
 She is involved in health care reform in the United States, working to benefit health insurance companies.

 Background

-Ignagni grew up in Providence, where her father was a fireman and mother worked at the city hall, her brother Robert currently resides in South Windsor, CT.
+Ignagni grew up in Providence with her brother Robert, where her father was a fireman and mother worked at the city hall.
 She graduated from the Providence College, where she majored in political science, and from Loyola College Executive MBA program.

 Ignagni led the American Association of Health Plans (AAHP) from 1993 until 2003 when it merged with the Health Insurance Association of America.
 Before joining AAHP, she was a director of the AFL-CIO's Department of Employee Benefits.
 Previously she worked in the U.S. Senate Labor and Human Resources Committee, the U.S. Department of Health and Human Services, and as a staffer for Senator Claiborne Pell.